MAGIC MESSAGE PROFESSIONAL DEVELOPMENT PROVISION

 Using and Applying: Fluency, Reasoning and Problem-Solving

-Too often thought of as merely ‘word-problems’, problem solving is frequently the least-effectively delivered aspect of maths, despite being the key aim of the new curriculum.
+Too often thought of as merely ‘word-problems’, problem solving is frequently the least-effectively delivered aspect of maths, despite being the key aim of the 2014 curriculum.
 This very popular course is available both as a whole

 school INSET day, or as separate days for key stages 1 and 2.

 Often a tricky thing to get right, assessment is what takes place every day in a

 maths lesson.
 This course tackles the why, the when, the who, the what and

 Aimed at TAs or teachers who lack mathematical confidence, this course will